-- The attorney must first investigate to verify that there are reasonable grounds to believe that a medical professional was negligent and that the negligence resulted in injury to the claimant;
+- The attorney must first investigate to verify that there are reasonable grounds to believe that a medical professional was negligent and that the negligence resulted in injury to the claimant.

-- A medical expert who is a “similar health care provider” must review the records;
+- A medical expert who is a “similar health care provider” must review the records.

 - The expert must prepare and sign a “verified written medical expert opinion.”
-This is an affidavit in which a doctor swears they have reviewed the records and in their expert opinion, there are reasonable grounds to proceed with the case;
+This is an affidavit in which a doctor swears they have reviewed the records and, in their expert opinion, there are reasonable grounds to proceed with the case.

 - The attorney must then file a “Notice of Intent to Initiate Litigation for Medical Negligence.”
 This document lists the prospective plaintiffs and defendants.
 It also includes a summary of the claim and injury.
 The expert affidavit must be attached.
 Each prospective defendant must receive a copy of the notice.

 - Then, there is a 90-day pre-suit investigation period.
 During this period, the parties gather evidence.
-They may exchange written questions called interrogatories, requests for documents and items, and take statements.
+They may exchange written questions called interrogatories, submit requests for documents and items, and take statements.

 - At or before the end of the 90 days, the prospective defendant can either reject the claim, offer a settlement, or make an offer to arbitrate.
-If the prospective defendant chooses arbitration, they admit liability and the arbitration only deals with the issue of damages.
+If the prospective defendant chooses arbitration, they admit liability, and the arbitration only deals with the issue of damages.

 How Long Will Your New Port Richey Medical Malpractice Case Take?

 Doctors, hospitals, and insurance companies are not in a hurry to move the case along.
 They tend to fight charges of medical malpractice vigorously.
-Also, the longer the case is delayed, the more likely it is that key witnesses die or move away and that the plaintiff may get worn out by the process and quit or accept less compensation than they deserve.
+Also, the longer the case is delayed, the more likely it is that key witnesses will die or move away, and the plaintiff may get worn out by the process and quit or accept less compensation than they deserve.

 Florida Medical Malpractice Damages

 Injured patients usually file lawsuits for several reasons.
 Sometimes they just want to know how and why the injury happened.
 They may also wish to prevent a similar error from happening again.
-However, most people need financial compensation to make up for their economic losses, pain, and suffering, and to provide financial support for an uncertain future.
+However, most people need financial compensation to make up for their economic losses, pain, and suffering and provide financial support for an uncertain future.